9 online shopping tips

-Cyber Monday is the biggest online shopping day in the United States.
-Unfortunately, the ease and convenience of online shopping makes the holiday season the perfect time for cybercriminals to take advantage of unsuspecting online shoppers.
-Three common ways that attackers exploit shoppers’ vulnerabilities are
+The ease and convenience of online shopping make it a target for cybercriminals to take advantage of unsuspecting online shoppers.
+Three common ways that attackers exploit shoppers' vulnerabilities are

 - creating fraudulent sites and email messages,

 Fortunately, many cyber-threats are avoidable.
 When you shop in person, you take precautions to make sure that you're protected.
 Your habits may include locking the car and putting away your cash or credit card when you're done with your purchase.
 Similarly, when shopping online, there are precautions that you can take to protect your information.

 - Shop reliable websites and get there safely.
 If an offer sounds too good to be true, it probably is.
 Don't be fooled by the lure of great discounts by less-than-reputable websites or fake companies.
 Use the sites of retailers that you know and trust, and get to their sites by directly typing a known, trusted URL into the address bar instead of clicking on a link.